-The Statehouse Bureau is at the core of the experiential journalism program at LSU’s Manship School of Mass Communication.
-In the spring, our students cover the Louisiana Legislature for news outlets around the state.
+The Statehouse Bureau is at the heart of the experiential journalism program at LSU’s Manship School of Mass Communication.
+In the spring, our students cover the Louisiana Legislature for more than 40 news outlets around the state.
 In the fall, we do in-depth stories about racial and criminal justice for state and national news sites.
 Our students dig into unsolved Ku Klux Klan murders and use data to examine contemporary issues.
 We also are working on a major criminal justice project with students from the University of Maryland and Princeton University.

 Only a few top journalism schools–like Maryland, Missouri, Northwestern, Arizona State and Texas–offer similar programs, which help fill the gaps in coverage left by staff cuts at news organizations.
 We do much of the work through our Field Experience course, MC 4151, and distribute our stories through the Manship School News Service.
 Christopher Drew, a former New York Times investigative reporter, teaches the course and directs the news service.
 You can reach him at 225-578-3984 or email@example.com.
 You also can follow us on Twitter and Facebook.